Heritage Chickens

 The Rhode Island White originated in 1888.
 It was developed by John Alonzo Jocoy of Peacedale, Rhode Island by crossing White Wyandottes with Partridge Cochins and Rose Comb White Leghorns.

-In 1903, he introduced the breed and offered them for sale.
+In 1903, he introduced the breed to the public.
 Development and improvement continued to make the bird more closely resembled the Rhode Island Red’s brick-like body shape.
-This distinctive shape helped to prevent the breed from looking like and being confused with White Wyandottes or White Plymouth Rock chickens.
+This distinctive shape and its rose comb helped to distinguish the breed from other white dual-purpose chickens.

 Rose Comb Rhode Island White Cockerel